A Super-Resolution Framework for Tensor Decomposition: Main Results

-A few remarks follow.
+with the polynomial $\tau(\cdot)$ given in \eqref{cond:incoherence}, the constant $c$ given in \eqref{cond:spectralnorm}, and $n$ being large enough.
+Then the true factors $\{(\u^\star_p,\v^\star_p,\w^\star_p)\}_{p=1}^r$ correspond to the unique optimal solution of the continuous analog of $\ell_1$ norm minimization \eqref{eqn:method} up to a sign ambiguity. \end{theorem} A few remarks follow.
 Firstly, since $r=O\big( {n^{17/16}}/{\sqrt{\tau(\log n)}}\big)\gg n$, total mass minimization is guaranteed to recover \emph{overcomplete} tensor decompositions.
 Secondly, the incoherence condition is reasonable as we argue in the following.
 Tensor decomposition using total mass minimization is an atomic decomposition problem.
 The latter determines the conditions under which a decomposition in terms of atoms in an atomic set $\A$ achieves the corresponding atomic norm.
 For example, the singular value decomposition is an atomic decomposition for the set of unit-norm, rank-one matrices.
-As shown in \cite{Tang:2015kl}, for a large class of atomic sets, only decompositions composed of sufficiently \emph{different} atoms are valid atomic decompositions.
-In particular, a necessary condition for tensor atomic decomposition is that the incoherence $\Delta \leq \cos(\frac{2}{3})$.
-However, our sufficient incoherence condition \eqref{cond:incoherence} is still significantly stronger than the necessary condition.
 Finally, if the incoherence bound in Assumption I is further strengthened to $O(\frac{1}{n\alpha(\log n)})$ for some polynomial $\alpha(\cdot)$, then Assumptions II and III are consequences of Assumption I. So if the rank-one factors of an overcomplete tensor are incoherent enough, without needing Assumptions II and III, its CP decomposition can always be uniquely identified.

-It is worth commenting on the relationship between our theorem and the classical Kruskal's uniqueness theorem for tensor decompositions.
-The Kruskal rank of a size-$n\times r$ matrix $U$ is defined as the maximal number $k_U$ such that any $k_U$ out of $U$'s $r$ columns are linearly independent.
-Kruskal's theorem states that if $r$ in the expansion \eqref{eqn:true} satisfies

-then $T$ has CP rank $r$ and its expression as a rank $r$ tensor is unique (up to permutation and sign ambiguities).
-Since $k_U, k_V, k_W \leq n$ for matrices in $\R^{n\times r}$ and the inequalities are achieved for generic matrices $U$, $V$ and $W$, Kruskal's theorem ensures unique decomposition involving up to $r = \frac{3}{2} n -1$ rank-one (generic) factors.
-Note that our result holds for $r$ up to the order $n^{17/16}$, which can be significantly larger than $\frac{3}{2} n$ for large $n$.
-In the regime $r \leq \frac{3}{2}n -1$, however, one might wonder whether Theorem \ref{thm:main} is trivial given the uniqueness of the decomposition.
-This is not the case.
-The caveat here is that the uniqueness holds when restricted to decompositions involving exactly $r$ terms, while the tensor nuclear norm, \emph{i.e.}, the optimal value of \eqref{eqn:method}, can potentially be achieved by decompositions involving more than $r$, even an infinite number of terms.
-In fact, the formulation takes into account decompositions with continuous supports.
-Theorem \ref{thm:main} excludes such possibility under the given conditions.